MAS439 Commutative Algebra and Algebraic Geometry

 Field of fractions of an integral domain; general localization; universal property; ideals in localized rings.

 Definitions; examples; submodules; quotient modules; isomorphism theorems; chain conditions and Noetherian modules.
-2. Tensor products
+2. Localization for modules

 |B||Atiyah and Macdonald||Introduction to commutative algebra||512.8 (A)||Blackwells||Amazon|